AGNC Investment's Q4 2016 Income Statement And EPS Projection - Part 2

 A) Net Income (Loss):

-- Estimate of $816 Million; Range $566 Million - $1.07 Billion
+- Estimate of $816 Million; Range $566 Million-$1.07 Billion

 - Confidence Within Range = Moderate to High See Red Reference "A" in Table 5 Below Next to the December 31, 2016 Column